Annikkiq/MEAN-stack-project/Coursework/learning-diary.md

 - *26.06.2020*

 Today I'm continuing to learn Angular and making exercises.
 I coded through the Tour of Heroes tutorial and made Git repository for it: https://github.com/Annikkiq/angular-exercise.

+- *29.06.2020*

+Today I made more Angular exercises and updated the module4.